<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=4574585&amp;fmt=gif">

 Patient Using Horizon

-4. Patient and Family Engagement: Bedside apps can empower patients and their families by providing them with access to further care resources.
+4. Patient and family engagement: Bedside apps can empower patients and their families by providing them with access to further care resources.
 Companies like Autumna make it easier to find further care for the elderly.
 Informed patients are more likely to actively participate in their care planning and take necessary steps toward a timely discharge.

 Conclusion